3rd Taktra Rinpoche: 4th Taktra

-Even though mass media in China evaluate Ngawang Sungrab Thutob negatively, 4th Taktra studied under the Chinese curriculum.
+Even though the 3rd Taktra's negative portrait in China, the 4th Taktra studied under the Chinese curriculum.
 He became a member of the 6th council of the Buddhist Association of China and the Vice President of Tibetan Sub-Association of Buddhist Association of China.
-He was quoted by Chinese press to have pejoratively labeled the Dalai Lama's supporters as the "Dalai Group" and said of them:
+He was quoted by Chinese press to have pejoratively labeled the Dalai Lama's supporters as the "Dalai Group":

 "A few temple monks, following the scriptures poorly, do not comply with religious teachings; undermine religious order; promote anarchy; and, echoing with the Dalai clique, encourage separatist activities, sabotage Tibet's stability, damage the normal order of Tibetan Buddhism, doing evil to the religious community and the majority of believers, as well as the fundamental interests of Buddhism.
 We will never agree with their views and will strongly oppose them."